DanielTLouis/Sentry-Support-Scripts-/SystemHealthSummary_Automation/ReadMe.md

+# System Health Summary Camera Chart Creation How To Guide

 This process explains how to collect System Health Summary data for Axis cameras from each site.
 It consists of Three parts.

 ---

 ### Part 1 is performed on the customer’s site and is used to gather the required data directly from their network.
 ### Part 2 takes the collected data and formats it into a clean, organized layout within a Google Sheet.
 ### Part 3 will create the charts for the non-axis cameras using App Scripts.

 ---

 # Fist Part
 The information from the customer’s site can be gathered in two ways.